MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/loki_stack/README.md

 ![Loki-Grafana Numerical](../images/expanded_log.png)

-You can also configure alerts within Grafana as well but keep in mind that they're numeric driven,meaning: x value is above y threshold.
+You can also configure alerts within Grafana as well but keep in mind that they're numeric driven, meaning: x value is above y threshold.